 - Take a staple gun, and staple those foam panels onto the outside of the dog house.

-- For safety, check that the staples didn’t go through into the inside of the dog house.
+- Check that the staples didn't go through inside the dog house for safety.

 - Remember to smooth all panels with sandpaper to avoid rough edges.

 - Now, cut out panels of 1/4-inch size plywood to cover the foam panels on the house.